Toddler Science: Plants Absorb Water from their Roots

 sentence about each picture as well, cut out and mount on cardboard and match the sentence to the picture.

-Our Celery Experiment Book
+Celery Experiment Sequencing Book

 Take pictures of the major steps in this toddler science experiment, glue onto construction paper and add a sentence for each by printing on a computer or handwrite neatly.